snowplow/documentation/docs/understanding-tracking-design/managing-tracking-scenarios-console/index.md

 ![](images/ts-1.png)

 Next, click the **'Add new scenario'** button.
-A new modal will appear with fields for basic information that can be defined during creation, as shown.
+A new dialog box will appear with fields for basic information that can be defined during creation, as shown.

 ![](images/ts-2.png)